-Main Routes in the Region
+Main routes in the region

-The most widely traveled routes in the Northern Baltic Sea region are the routes between Finland and Sweden, which also have the longest post-Second World War history.
+The most widely traveled routes in the Northern Baltic Sea region are the routes between Finland and Sweden, which also have the longest post-second world war history.
 Finnish and Swedish mini-cruise passengers have traveled the Northern Baltic Sea for more than 40 years.
-Close governmental relationships, a partially common language tradition, active business cooperation and cultural similarities have supported such traffic.
+Close governmental relationships, a common language tradition, active business cooperation and cultural similarities have supported such traffic.
 The travel time on the route between Helsinki and Stockholm of some 350 kilometers is approximately 16 hours (with a brief stop in Mariehamn, Åland), whereas the western Finnish city of Turku can be reached from Stockholm within 12 hours.
-On these routes, the mini-cruise experience has traditionally been the principal objective of the journey.
+On these routes the mini-cruise experience has traditionally been the central motivation of the journey.

 Maritime traffic between Finland and Estonia also has a relatively long tradition dating back to the beginning of the 20th century and is today well-established with several operators.
-Passenger traffic has accelerated following Estonia's regained independence in 1991, from less than two million passengers annually during the early 1990s to approximately six million passengers annually today.
-Almost all of the passenger and cruise ferry traffic between Finland and Estonia is on the Helsinki-Tallinn route with a distance of only approximately 80 kilometers and travel times ranging from approximately one and a half hours with a high-speed ferry to three and a half hours with a conventional cruise ferry.
+Passenger traffic has accelerated following Estonia regained independence in 1991, from less than two million passengers annually during the early 1990's to approximately six million passengers annually today.
+Almost all of the passenger and cruise ferry traffic between Finland and Estonia is on the Helsinki - Tallinn route with a distance of only approximately 80 kilometers and travel times ranging from approximately one and a half hours with a high-speed ferry to three and a half hours with a conventional cruise ferry.
 Finnish passengers have traditionally constituted the vast majority of passengers.
 The proximity of Estonia offers a number of options for Finnish tourists, who can, for example, spend a day or two onshore, spend a day in Tallinn and a night onboard, go for a mini-cruise or simply dine at one of Tallinn's restaurants and return with a high-speed ferry the same night.
 The variety of options makes Tallinn an attractive, easy and quick getaway destination.
 Traffic from Tallinn to Helsinki has also grown steadily, initially driven mainly by cargo and business traffic and subsequently supported by growing numbers of tourists.
-In 2004, close to 400,000 Estonians visited Finland, making Estonians the third largest tourist group visiting Finland.
+In 2005, close to 500,000 Estonians visited Finland, making Estonians the third largest tourist group visiting Finland.

-The table below shows the development of passenger ferry traffic through the ports of Helsinki to and from Estonia, Sweden and other destinations between 2002 and 2004:
+The table below shows the development of passenger ferry traffic through the ports of Helsinki to and from Estonia, Sweden between 2003 and 2005:

 Passengers (million) 1

-Year en nber 31,
+Year ended December 31,

-Destination 2002 2003 2004
+Destination 2003 2004 2005

-Estonia 6.1 5.7 6.0
+Estonia 5.6 6.0 6.2

-Sweden 2.5
+Sweden 2.5 2.5 2.6

-Other destinations 0.5 0.6 0.6

-Total 2 9.1 8.9 9.1